Women, Infants and Children (WIC) Program

 Who is Eligible for WIC?

 Women who are currently pregnant, have had a baby in the past 6 months (past 12 months if breastfeeding), infants and children under the age of 5 may apply.
 In addition, foster parents and grandparents/family member who are the legal guardian of a child under age 5 may also apply on the child’s behalf.
 WIC applicants must live in the state of North Carolina and have a family income that is less than 185% of U.S. Poverty Income Guidelines.
-A person receiving Medicaid or SNAP will automatically meet income eligibility requirement.
+A person receiving Medicaid, SNAP, or TANF will automatically meet income eligibility requirement.
 Applicants must also be at nutritional risk that will be assessed by a WIC Nutritionist at time of application or certification.

 WIC operates daily out of the Johnston County Health Department.
 We are open Monday through Friday from 8 a.m. to 5 p.m.